-- A borrower's willingness and track record in terms of debt servicing as assessed through the use of application credit scorecards; - A borrower's ability to service and repay the debt as assessed through the use of detailed affordability assessments, using validated customer financial information.
-It is also important to consider a maximum allowable customer level debt servicing limit, i.e. all-in RTI, as well as make allowances for higher interest rates on total variable interest rate debt, on a forward looking basis, linked to the FirstRand House View. - The customer's debt trajectory, i.e. customers taking on debt at a very rapid rate have proven to be significantly higher risk and this needs to be allowed for in the credit scoring environment. - When assessing credit applications for clients where FirstRand does not hold the client's salary, special consideration needs to be given when assessing the expected levels of credit risk. - It is also of paramount importance to protect the bank against undue levels of risk by also considering historical behavior and credit information. - The ability of the bank to properly assess the credit risk posed by current and prospective clients are somewhat curtailed by the short-term nature of credit behavioral information.
+- · A borrower's willingness and track record in terms of debt servicing as assessed using application credit scorecards; - A borrower's ability to service and repay the debt as assessed using detailed affordability assessments, using validated customer financial information.
+It is also important to consider a maximum allowable customer level debt servicing limit, i.e. all-in RTI, as well as make allowances for higher interest rates on total variable interest rate debt, on a forward-looking basis, linked to the FNBB House View as articulated by FNBB Economist. - The customer's debt trajectory, i.e. customers taking on debt at a very rapid rate have proven to be significantly higher risk and this needs to be allowed for in the credit scoring environment. - When assessing credit applications for clients where FirstRand does not hold the client's salary, special consideration needs to be given when assessing the expected levels of credit risk. - It is also of paramount importance to protect the bank against undue levels of risk by also considering historical behavior and credit information. - The ability of the bank to properly assess the credit risk posed by current and prospective clients are somewhat curtailed by the short-term nature of credit behavioral information.